Have you been injured? you may have a case.

 How long do car accidents stay on your record in Michigan?

-In general, car accidents in Michigan will stay on your driving record as follows: points on your driver’s license, which will remain there for two years; and/or convictions on your driving record which will remain there for a minimum of seven years.
+In Michigan, in general, car accidents will stay on your driving record for this long: points on your driver’s license, which will remain there for 2 years; and/or convictions on your driving record which will remain there for a minimum of 7 years.

 As stated above those are the general rules but there are several factors that determine if the crash goes on your record and how long it will be there.
 If you are not at-fault in causing the crash, it will not appear on your driving record.

-If you or a loved one happens to be injured in a car accident in Michigan and you have questions about your legal rights to No-Fault insurance benefits, pain and suffering compensation and economic damages, you can speak to an experienced No-Fault accident lawyer at (248) 353-7575 for a free consultation.
-You can also get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you or a loved one happens to be injured in a car accident in Michigan call now (800) 968-1001 for a free consultation with one of our experienced No-Fault accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.